-We are excited to inform you that for the very first time our Congregation has invited 2nd year rabbinical student Julia Berg to join our community this year.
-Julia will be joining us for the High Holy Days and thereafter, flying from Hebrew Union College-Jewish Institute of Religion once a month to lead services, teach adult education and participate in our Religious School.
+We are excited to inform you that for the very first time our Congregation has invited a 2nd year rabbinical student to join our community this year.
+Julia Berg will be joining us for the High Holy Days and thereafter, flying from Hebrew Union College-Jewish Institute of Religion once a month to lead services, teach adult education and participate in our Religious School.
 More

 In our continued effort to keep our campus safe and secure and as a result of